cuga-rajal/opensim_apple_arm64/README.md

 On most systems, installing Brew will also trigger the installation of Apple's "Command Line Developer Tools".
 If for some reason it was not installed, that needs to be installed at this time.
 There is no harm if you re-install it.
-You can install it by typing thefollowing at the command line:
+You can install it by typing the following at the command line:

 	xcode-select --install